Most requestedHammam & Spa in Marrakech

 6

 Sunrise yoga on the sand.
 Camel trek to a remote oasis.
 Midday rest.
-Sound healing with Gnawa musicians under the stars.
+Sound session with Gnawa musicians under the stars.

 7